 Golden fluffy Maple Pudding from 1940 is a baked pudding with a moist cake-like texture and sweet maple syrup glaze.

-Serve on the side with your Autumn feasts like a Sweet Potato pudding or as a desert with whipped cream or fluffy Marshmallow Sauce.
+Serve on the side with your Autumn feasts like a Sweet Potato pudding or as a dessert with whipped cream or fluffy Marshmallow Sauce.

 Maple Pudding - 1940